-In addition to the current selection, the Retrospective presents feature-length Austrian films and documentaries that enjoyed regular cinematic releases during the last year.
+In addition to the current selection, the year’s retrospective presents feature-length Austrian films and documentaries that enjoyed regular cinematic releases during the last year.

-Further highlights include a Historical Program and Spotlight on, which showcases the work of a particular Austrian filmmaker, producer, or screenwriter.
+Further highlights include the historical special and the Spotlight on program, which showcases the work of a particular Austrian filmmaker, producer, or screenwriter, etc.

 The festival’s section In Reference, discloses programmatic correspondences; here, Austrian cinema enters into a filmic conversation with itself and selected international positions.
 The festival also shows European co-productions with Austrian participation, highlighting Austria as a film-producing country in the international context.

 And when it comes to celebrating cinema, the festival never falls short.
-There are plenty of occasions to enjoy, including the Opening Gala, the presentation of awards for performance and screenplays, numerous receptions, as well as the parties and concerts of Durch die Nacht, where stimulating festival days are celebrated late into the night.
-In the Award Ceremony, the festival is brought to a close with Austria’s most prestigious film distinctions, including the main prize for Best Austrian Feature and Best Austrian Documentary Film, each offering 21,000 Euros in prize money.
+There are plenty of occasions to enjoy, including the Opening Gala, the presentation of awards for performance and screenplays, numerous receptions, as well as the parties and concerts of Club Diagonale, where stimulating festival days are celebrated late into the night.
+In the Award’s Ceremony, the festival is brought to a close with Austria’s most prestigious film distinctions, including the main prize for Best Austrian Feature and Best Austrian Documentary Film, each offering 21,000 Euros in prize money.